CVanchieri/Portfolio/Post_DecisionTreeFromScratch.md

 Decision Trees split data sets into smaller subsets while simultaneously making calculations and predictions on the data.
 The final product is a 'tree' looking structure that containing different types of 'nodes'.
 The top node is the 'root' node, the bottom nodes are the 'leaf/terminal' nodes, and the nodes in-between are 'decision' nodes.

-I myself enjoy learning about how things work and how they are built so to create a Decision Tree from scratch in Python and not use the prebuilt SKlearn model seemed quite challenging but also very interesting.
-My goal is not to beat the SKlearn model but to learn and understand how it all works behind the scene.

 #### Necessary installs.
 ```